tomjoht/tomjoht.github.io/_posts/2015/8/2015-08-23-adding-svg-images-noun-project-help-files.md

 <img src="images/samplevectordiagram.svg" alt="Sample vector graphic" style="max-width: 700px" />
 ```

 Vector graphics provide a lot of possibilities beyond just simple diagrams here.
-You can also animate, link different components, and do a lot of other things with graphics.
+You can also add animation, link different elements, and do a lot of other things with graphics.
 However, you can also just create simple workflow diagrams, like I've shown here.

 What's especially convenient with AI files is that they're always editable, so you can change the text or shapes at any time.
 Your file doesn't get locked down in a static format.